Art

 Pool

-The Trevelyan College Pool Club is a club dedicated to promoting pool within college.
+TCPC is a club dedicated to promoting pool and good sportsmanship within college.
 We have an active membership with players of varying skill levels which means you can always find someone of a similar level to play with, and our senior players are always willing to help others improve their game.
-We currently have four teams within the inter-college pool league for those who wish to play competitively and have a strong presence in the university Friendly Ladder for those who want to play more casually with their friends, within Trevs we also run a singles tournament where you can test your skills against others within college.
+We currently have five teams within the inter-college pool league for those who wish to play competitively, we also organize friendly games for those who want to play more casually with their friends.
+Within Trevs we also run a singles tournament where you can test your skills against others within college.
+We also have a strong presence in the university Cue Sports squad sending multiple players to BUCS each year.
 Trevs has a vibrant pool culture, and we would love to see that continue so come get involved whether you are a complete novice or a seasoned player it’s always a laugh.

 Rugby (Men’s)